Virginia Defense Force: Uniforms

 A VDF chaplain in 2021, wearing a woodland ACU.

 Members of the VDF wear an "M81" woodland-camouflaged version of the Army Combat Uniform (ACU).
 These uniforms bear distinct insignia such as the Virginia State flag on the right shoulder, OD tapes including a "VIRGINIA" tape over the left breast pocket, and a subdued OD VDF patch on the left shoulder.
 OD skill rockers are authorized for wear on the left shoulder above the VDF unit patch by those who meet the criteria.
 Officers wear the standard "blues" uniform for dress functions and the regular Army "Mess Dress" for formal functions.
 The modifications for VDF dress uniforms include but are not limited to brass/gold rank insignia, the crossed saber and musket symbolizing the militia, buttons bearing the Great Seal of the Commonwealth of Virginia, and red nameplates.
 Prior service dress uniforms are authorized for wear for those with prior Federal service.

-The VDF no longer uses the abbreviation VaDF, VA DEFENSE FORCE, or Virginia State Guard, and modern tapes now read "VIRGINIA."
+The VDF no longer uses the abbreviation VaDF, VA DEFENSE FORCE, or Virginia State Guard, on uniform tapes, with modern tapes reading "VIRGINIA."